 - Dizziness or fainting

 - Fine hair growth on body

 How Is Anorexia Diagnosed?

-- Psychotherapy: This is a type of individual counseling that focuses on changing the thinking (cognitive therapy) and behavior (behavioral therapy) of a person with an eating disorder.
-Treatment includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way the person responds to difficult situations.
+- Psychotherapy.
+This is a type of individual counseling that focuses on changing your thinking (cognitive therapy) and behavior (behavioral therapy).
+Treatment includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way you respond to difficult situations.